OxfordSemantic/AdvancedWorkshop/2_2-NegationAsFailure/2_2-NegationAsFailure.md

         BIND (?count + 1 AS ?newCount) .
     ```
     ![Stratification](../images/stratificationB.png)
-    \* This is a fabricated view representing the steps taken by the reasoning engine but cannot actually be visualised as the reasoning must first terminal, which an infinite rule would not do.
+    \* This is a fabricated view representing the steps taken by the reasoning engine but cannot actually be visualised as the reasoning must first terminate, which an infinite rule would not do.

 <br>

 ### What to do when encountering a stratification error?

-RDFox will tell you which rule caused a stratification error to occur.
+RDFox will tell you which rule set caused a stratification error to occur.

-This rule will include either:
+This rule set will include either:

-1. A negation atom in the body
+1. A rule with a negation atom in the body

-2. An aggregate atom in the body
+2. A rule with an aggregate atom in the body

 One of these 'special relationships' will be creating a cycle that you must remove.